Military Divorce Lawyer in Virginia Beach

 A Military Divorce is different than a regular divorce.
 There is both federal law and state law that combine to establish the playing field.
 An attorney that doesn’t see the difference is a dangerous thing.

 We speak the language.
-Our founding attorney has more than 20 years in the United States Navy.
+Our founding attorney has 25 years in the United States Navy.
 He currently holds the rank of CAPT in the Reserve JAG Corps.
 We can help you identify the issues, explain the benefits, describe the rights to those benefits, and provide the peace of mind that ensure you get what you deserve.

 What Items do you Have to Consider in a Military Divorce?

 Items you must consider in a Military Divorce:

 - The 10 Year Spouse Rule